PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/enums.md

 | `intr`    | `h_external`           | `10`      | `Hypervisor external interrupt`                      | `1.7-1.9.1`   |
 | `intr`    | `m_external`           | `11`      | `Machine external interrupt`                         | `1.7-1.9.1`   |

-: Machine Cause Register Interrupts (mcause) Interrupt Bit Set
+:Machine Cause Register Interrupts (mcause) Interrupt Bit Set

 The table details the encoding and interpretation of the `mcause` register when an interrupt occurs, including how interrupt bits are set.